 Anyways, we have found duplicate rows in our tables and we need to eliminate them.
 The first step is to trace the duplicate records or rows in a table.
-There are many ways to achieve this, but I found the ROW_NUMBER() method to be really simple.
+There are many ways to achieve this, but I found a simple method called the ROW_NUMBER().

 SQL server ROW_NUMBER() returns the total count (in numbers) of a row.
 The sequence starts with the number 1.
 If a table has unique set of rows, then ROW_NUMBER() will assign each row a value of 1.